apache/mxnet/scala-package/examples/src/main/java/org/apache/mxnetexamples/javaapi/infer/predictor/README.md

 | `model-dir`                   | Folder path with prefix to the model (including json, params, and any synset file). |
 | `input-image`                 | The image to run inference on. |

-## Run the image inference example
+## Run the image classifier example

-After the previous steps, you should be able to run the code using the following script that will pass all of the required parameters to the Infer API.
+After the previous steps, you should be able to run the code using the following script that will pass all of the required parameters to the Predictor API.

 From the `scala-package/examples/scripts/infer/predictor/` folder run: